shchauh/dapr-workshop/README.md

 Dapr is a portable, event-driven runtime for building microservices applications.
 It helps building resilient, stateful and stateless microservices applications.
 Each microservice application have some common challanges like state management, service to service invocation, pub-sub, secret managment etc. Dapr helps to solve these common challanges and let developer focus on building business functionality, instead of implementing common scenarios for microservices applications.

+Dapr can be run either in self-hosted or Kubernetes modes.
+Running dapr runtime in self-hosted mode enables you to develop dapr applications in your local development environment and then deploy and run them in other supported environments.
+For example, you can develop Dapr applications in self-hosted mode and then deploy them to any Kubernetes cluster.

 For more information check [Dapr overview](https://github.com/dapr/docs/tree/master/overview)

 ## Workshop Structure